Skip to main content

 Emagination STEM Camp offers several technology courses that will interest high schoolers with an interest in computer science, most notably coding basics, coding in C#, coding in Java, and AI Explorations.
 Each course is two weeks long and meets for three hours a day.

-Camps are offered on college campuses in three states—Connecticut, Illinois, and Pennsylvania—and provide participants with a college-like experience.
+Camps are offered on two college campuses—Fairfield University in Connecticut and North Central College in Illinois—and provide participants with a college-like experience.

 This program for rising 10th graders to graduating high school seniors is offered through the University of Maryland.
 The three-week-long, immersive experience allows students to undertake college-level work, earn college credit, and, in the case of in-person students, learn on a college campus.

 Participants in the Terp Young Scholars program choose one course to explore—where they attend class, work on projects, take exams, and collaborate with their peers.
-Of most interest to students interested in computer science is the in-person course, Introduction to Computing.
+Of most interest to students interested in computer science is the online course, Principles of Python Programming.

 Dates: